 Volunteer and help children at centres and orphanages in the developing world.
 View international and local...

 Looking for a life changing experience?
-Apply to work as a teacher in Africa.
-Teaching in Africa will be a ...
+Apply to work as a teacher in Africa and enjoy a unique and challen...

 Isabel Estrada-Tank had always dreamed of going to volunteer in Africa.
 And when she got some free time she...